sumeer1/scAEGAN/README.md

-# scAEGAN
+# scAEGAN- Unification of Single-Cell Genomics Data by Adversarial Learning of Latent Space Correspondences
-scAEGAN- Unification of Single-Cell Genomics Data by Adversarial Learning of Latent Space Correspondences
+This repository contains the online data and scAEGAN code to analyze and visualize multi-omics integration analysis, and it's downstream analysis outputs.
+Metrics are also available for quantifying outputs quality.

 # Requirements
 ```